The Top Ten Under-Appreciated Corvettes, and Under-Valued Corvettes to Buy

 1. 1962-1965 L75 327/300

 Back in the day, Corvettes could be anything from very mild to wild.
 The base engine for the 1962-to-1965 was the 250-horse 327.
-Ordered with the 2-speed Powerglide transmission, it was a nice secretary Vette.
+If you ordered one with the 2-speed Powerglide transmission, it was a nice secretary Vette.

 Next up was the $53, 327/300 option.
 But here’s the secret.
 The engine had 350 LB/FT of torque at 2800 rpm.
 The mighty L84 375-HP Fuelie that cost $538 had 352 LB/FT of torque!
 This means that the lesser 327’s pulling power (torque, that “other” horsepower) was only eight ticks LESS than the Fuelie!
 Optioned with a four-speed gearbox, the 327/300 was a true sleeper Vette.